For other languages, please see the Chromium style guides.

 #import directive can be used to import C++ and Objective-C headers for all source code in the

 ios/ directory.
-This differs from Google Objective-C Style Guide, which requires using #include directive for C++ headers.
+This differs from the Google Objective-C Style Guide, which requires using #include directive for C++ headers.